 I often describe the coaching industry as the Wild West.
 No, we aren’t riding around on horses and hanging out in saloons, but it is unregulated, confusing and messy.
 Regardless of whether or not a person has been formally trained in coaching methodologies and techniques, they can call themselves a career coach.
 This means that as a consumer, a lot of responsibility falls on you to do your research and ensure you’re investing your dollars in someone qualified who can actually support you in the way you are intending.
 You’re probably wondering what to look for in a career coach?

 So, when you make the great decision to invest in yourself and hire a career coach, I want to make sure you know exactly what to look for.
-In this post, I will break it all down for you to help you make sure you are hiring someone who is not just qualified but also the right fit for you and your goals.
+In this post, I will break it all down for you ensure you are hiring someone who is not only qualified, but also the right fit for you and your goals.

 First, make sure a career coach is actually what you want and need.
 A career coach can be a great ally to support you in many ways throughout your career.
 Whether you are working toward a promotion, navigating a career transition, developing as a leader or working on your collaboration with your colleagues, a career coach can be just the support you need.
 Your coach will help you gain clarity, set and achieve goals, make decisions and stay accountable.
 However, your coach is not there to give you advice or tell you what to do.
-This would be more the role of a mentor, and coaching is often confused with other related disciplines like mentorship or therapy.
+Coaching is often confused with mentorship and other related disciplines like mentorship or therapy.
 This graphic pinpoints some of the key differences between career coaching, mentorship and therapy so you can determine if a coach is actually the type of support you are seeking.

 Therapy is oriented toward the past, helping you understand why you are the way you are.
 Coaching is future-oriented.
 Your career coach won’t spend much time digging into your past experiences.
 There is still certainly a self-awareness component, helping you understand who you are and why, but all with the intention of using that self-awareness for the future.
 “Okay, I know these things about myself, how can I create strategies and habits to help me progress toward my career goals given all I’ve learned?”